Ingest a directory

 Read the connect report.
 Replace the four TO BE FILLED sections.

 Relative-link depth.
 Links you author here are written from kb/sources/<slug>.ingest.md.
 Use ../notes/…, ../reference/…, ../agent-memory-systems/…, ./<other-source>.md for sibling sources.
-The connect report lives at a different depth (kb/reports/connect/sources/…), so do not copy its link strings verbatim — rewrite paths relative to the ingest report.
+Candidate artifact links copied from the connect report may be at the wrong depth, so rewrite paths relative to the ingest report.

 Connections Found — summarise which notes the source connects to, relationship types, and the key insight about how this source fits (or doesn't) into the KB graph.